-If you're just learning how to cook learning when to tell if certain foods have spoiled isn't always easy.
+If you're just learning how to cook, it's important to be able to tell if certain foods have spoiled.
+It isn't always easy.
 Sometimes rot is easy to spot but other times not so much.
-When it comes to meat it can sometimes be hard to tell if it's gone bad or not and ham is a prime example of this.
+When it comes to meat, it can sometimes be hard to tell if it's gone bad or not and ham is a prime example of this.
 Most people assume any type of color change is a bad sign but this isn't always the case.
-Read on to find out what it means when your ham takes on some new colors and if it's safe to eat.
+Learn what it means when your ham takes on some new colors and if it's safe to eat.

 What Is the Rainbow Sheen on Ham?

 You may have noticed a glistening, sometimes greenish, rainbow iridescent effect on cut ham.
 This is not necessarily an indication of spoilage.
 Hams using nitrates and/or nitrites as curing agents undergo pigment changes when exposed to light and air due to a chemical reaction.
 These same nitrates are the cause of the meat color remaining rosy red, even when fully cooked.

 Are Nitrates Healthy or Harmful?

 There's a great debate in the health food world over the safety of nitrates in food.
 While most scientists find that unless you have a specific allergy to nitrates, they're a safe food additive.
 Some nutritionists think that nitrates, especially in large quantities, can cause all sorts of medical issues from indigestion to cancer.

 How to Tell When Ham Has Gone Bad